 7) Click save and populate.
 It will generate the tag automatically.
 Copy the audience pixel tag and implement it on your site.

 Need help with your retargeting audience?
 MonetizeMore is a Google Certified Publisher Partner and can help you build out your different audience segments in DFP (Google Ad Manager) and ensure you maximize your ad revenue!
-Sign up to MonetizeMore today!
+Sign up for a Professional account at MonetizeMore today!